rfo909/CFT/README.md

 - more
 - edit

+## Functions and scripts

+Automation in CFT is done by creating functions.
+These are in turn saved in script files.

-However, CFT is really about writing code in the form of functions.
-Functions are called directly from the command line, or from other functions.
+Functions are run from the command line, or they call each other, both inside the same script file and functions in other script files.
+Script files have no state, as they are just collections of functions.

-## Functions
+The base of CFT is its built-in objects and functions.

+Functions can be created interactively, by assigning a name to the previously executed line of code, but usually we create functions by editing the script file.

 In CFT, code comes before the function name.
 The P(N) expression returns parameters by position.

 ```
-# Example
+# Convert IP address to binary format
 # --
-	file1=P(1)  # Expects File objects
-	file2=P(2)

-	# boolean return value
-	file1.hash==file2.hash
-/FilesMatch
+	ipAddr=P(1) # on format 10.0.0.3

+	parts = ipAddr.split(".")
+	parts->part
+		out(part.parseInt.bin)
+	| _.concat(".")
+/IpToBinary
 ```

-The two references ".hash" are function calls on the File objects received as parameters.
-Parantheses are optional when no arguments.

-### Scripts

-When we create our own functions, they are organized into script files.
-They may call each other, both inside the same script file, and in other script files.
-They will also be working with member functions insid library objects, such as the File.hash() above.

-Scripts contain no state, and are just a way of organizing code, making each script essentially a name space.
+This example uses the built-in function .split() of the String type, which returns a list.
+We then iterate over the list, and for each part, parse the string to int, then convert it to binary.
+The result is concatenated back to dotted format, such as

+00001010.00000000.00000000.00000011

 ### Types

-CFT is dynamically typed, with no way of declaring variables or parameter types.
+CFT is dynamically typed.
+Variables are not declared, just used, such as the "parts" variable above.
+The arrow "->" followed by identifier "part" is the "for-each" of CFT, with "part" as loop variable.

 ## Functionality